Additivity of quantum relative entropies as a single-copy criterion: Preliminaries

-\item Each $\cS_n$ is convex and compact; \item $\cS_m \otimes \cS_n \subseteq \cS_{m+n}$, for all $m, n \in \mathbb{N};$ \item $\cS_m^\circ \otimes \cS_n^\circ \subseteq \cS_{m+n}^\circ$, for all $m, n \in \mathbb{N}$. \end{enumerate} \end{assumption} The first two assumptions are standard in the literature on generalized quantum hypothesis testing.
-The third assumption, introduced in~\cite[Assumption 25]{fang2024generalized}, is less standard and requires that the polar sets be closed under tensor products.
-Equivalently, this condition can be expressed as the submultiplicativity of the so-called support functions, which will serve as one of our main tools throughout the manuscript for establishing additivity results.
-The support function associated with a convex set $\cS$, evaluated on a positive semidefinite operator $X$, is defined by
+While most of the above assumptions are standard in the literature on generalized quantum hypothesis testing, the assumptions concerning the polar sets in Assumptions~\ref{assumption:polar} and~\ref{ass:tensor-compatibility} are less common.
+They first appeared in the context of composite hypothesis testing in~\cite[Assumption~25]{fang2024generalized}.
+Equivalently, these conditions can be expressed as the submultiplicativity of the so-called support functions, which will serve as one of our main tools throughout the manuscript for establishing additivity results.
+The support function associated with a convex set $\cF$, evaluated on a positive semidefinite operator $X$, is defined by

-As shown in~\cite[Lemma 8]{fang2024generalized}, the condition on the polar set~\ref{A.4-polar} is related to the submultiplicativity of the corresponding support functions. \begin{lemma} Let $\mathcal{H}_A$ and $\mathcal{H}_B$ be finite-dimensional Hilbert spaces and $\cS_A, \cS_B$ and $\cS_{AB}$ be three non-empty subsets of positive semidefinite operators on $\mathcal H_A, \mathcal H_B$ and $\mathcal H_A\otimes \mathcal H_B$, respectively.
+As shown in~\cite[Lemma 8]{fang2024generalized}, the condition on the polar set~\ref{A.4-polar} is related to the submultiplicativity of the corresponding support functions.

+\begin{lemma} Let $\mathcal{H}_{j}$, $j=1,\dots,k$ be finite-dimensional Hilbert spaces.
+Let $\cF(\mathcal{H}_j)$ and $\cF(\bigotimes_{j=1}^k\mathcal{H}_j)$ be sets of positive semidefinite operators on the corresponding Hilbert spaces.
 Their polar sets are closed under tensor product if and only if their support functions are submultiplicative, i.e.,

-If, moreover, $\cS_A \otimes \cS_B \subseteq \cS_{AB}$, then
+If, moreover, $\bigotimes_{j=1}^k\mathcal{F}(\mathcal{H}_j) \subseteq \mathcal{F}(\bigotimes_{j=1}^k\mathcal{H}_j)$, then